 The Vienna mount has been moved twice and undergone a partial remount (with changes to the tail and slight changes to the neck), probably before 1998 judging by photos in Riedl-Dorn (1998)

-The Bologna mount is in original location (although it was possibly relocated to another hall in the museum and then moved back at some point).
+The Bologna mount is in its original location (although it was possibly relocated to another hall in the museum and then moved back at some point).
 In 2009, the tail was raised (Sarti 2012:1).
 The neck has also been placed in a leftward curve, perhaps at the same time — probably to offer visitors a better view.

 The Russian mount has undergone the most adventures of them all.
 Having been mounted at the The Imperial Museum at St. Petersburg in early July 1910, it was first moved to Moscow in 1934 along with the other collections of the Russian Academy of Sciences.
 In 1937 it was remounted in the Neshkuchny Palace, an 18th-century complex next to Gorky Park, as part of the XVIIth International Geological Congress, which was held in Moscow in that year (Bodylevskaya 2007).
 Here it was given a bizarre posture with parasagittal hindlimbs but strongly everted elbows (Taylor 2014), possibly following Abel’s suggestion (Abel 1910).
 It was next moved to storage in Almaty, Kazakhstan from 1942 to 1944, possibly to avoid war damage.
 After this, it was returned to the Neshkuchny Palace, but then placed in storage following the Palace’s closure as a museum in 1954.
 Since 1987 it has been displayed in Moscow’s new Orlov Museum of Natural History, having been remounted in more traditional fashion with erect limbs, but with a dragging tail that was already strikingly old-fashioned by that time.
 Finally, it was buried in soft peat for three months and recycled as firelighters.
 So far as we are aware, however, the same original set of casts have remained in use through all these changes.